voliol/universal-pokemon-randomizer/README.md

  - The export log contains a section meant to make it compatible with the emerald-randomizer's family pallete swaps.
 However, it does not fully work as intended, due to issues with the in-game indexes of gen III Pokémon.

+## What is this Branch? ##
+-by Voliol
+This is a branch where I put various uncompleted features, because honestly, I have too little time and dealing with GUI is a pain.
+Feel free to take these features, finish them, and put them in your own fork.
+Actually, that is encouraged, I would love someone realising the potential of these edits.
+I've put some time into some of them, after all.
+Here's some kind of (poorly formatted) list of the features here that are NOT in my main branch, and also what they are missing.
+"GUI missing" means that they are not fully implemented into the randomizer's GUI, not that they look bad in-game:

+- Set the Gen II Newdex to resemble a "real" Pokédex according to the actual Pokémon found in the game.
+Respects (random) evolutions, event Pokémon and legendaries.
+Works with all Generation II games but the Japanese (and Korean) ones.
+GUI missing, and the encounters are not read in an optimal order (following in-game progression), possibly bugs with unavailable encounters being read.
+The framework for setting the Pokédex order works for multiple (all?)
+Gens, but implementing it into the game requires different solutions for each Gen, with Gen II being relatively simple, due to having a "regional dex" that fits all possible Pokémon in the game, and no other features that relates to the "regional dex" (like a diploma).

+- Randomize the colors/palettes in Gen II and Gen I (when played on a GBC).
+GUI missing.
+Might not fully work on Yellow, have not tested.

+- When randomizing evolutions in Emerald, the log contains a section that can be pasted into artemis251's Emerald Randomizer, that can then be used for random palettes following random evolution-lines in Gen III.
+Has no GUI and would preferably be somehow built-in.

+- Some framework +notes added for a feature where stone-evos would get a type according to the stone.
+It needs to know which item ID's corresponds to which stone.